SukritBagaria/flash-chat-flutter/README.md

 - Learn about Streams and how they work.
 - Learn to use ListViews to build scrolling views.
 - How to use Firebase Cloud Firestore to store and retrieve data on the fly.
+- Using timestamp to keep track of messages.